|

 -

-are based on self-reports, which are highly likely to be
+of this study are based on self-reports, which are probably

 the frequency and personal and family impacts of psychological